hypertidy/controlledburn/README.md

 [![R-CMD-check](https://github.com/hypertidy/controlledburn/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/hypertidy/controlledburn/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Rasterize polygons without materializing any pixel values. controlledburn computes exact coverage fractions for polygon-grid intersections and returns results as sparse tables: run-length encoded interior cells and individually weighted boundary cells.
+Rasterize geometry without materializing any pixel values. controlledburn produces sparse tables for polygon, line, and point input — one type-pure table per geometry kind.

+For polygons: run-length-encoded interior cells and boundary cells with exact partial coverage (`fraction` in \[0, 1\]).
+For lines: per-cell absolute length in CRS units.
+For points: per-cell records with no measure column.

-The scanline algorithm is O(perimeter) in both time and memory.
+The scanline algorithm is O(perimeter) in time and memory; no dense matrix is allocated.

 ## Installation